-The work documented in this paper started with the hypothesis that it is beneficial and even necessary 768 to apply the generation view to the field of quantifiers and quantification in natural language semantics.
-769 In a review of this field, severe problems in the interplay of collectivity, distributivity, cumulativity and 770 plurality in the semantics of quantification expressions were shown, corroborating the hypothesis.
-For 771 the application of the generation view, the necessary steps towards generating quantification expressions 772 were explicated, and important observations were gathered which collectively characterize the scheme of 773 774 generationist quantification.
-This scheme was tested with a simple PROLOG prototype for a small, but 775 realistic scenario, resulting in a listing of the range of verbalization possibilities according to the scheme and its parameters.
-After the proof-of-concept demonstration, aspects of the scheme and its implications 776 for the solution of the reviewed problems were discussed.
-777
+The work documented in this article started with the hypothesis that it is beneficial and even necessary to apply the generation view to the field of quantifiers and quantification in natural language semantics.
+In a review of this field, severe problems in the interplay of collectivity, distributivity, cumulativity, and plurality in the semantics of quantification expressions were shown, corroborating the hypothesis.
+For the application of the generation view, the necessary steps toward generating quantification expressions were explicated, and important observations were gathered which collectively characterize the scheme of generationist quantification.
+This scheme was tested with a simple PROLOG prototype for a small, but realistic scenario, resulting in a listing of the range of verbalization possibilities according to the scheme and its parameters.
+After the proof-of-concept demonstration, aspects of the scheme and its implications for the solution of the reviewed problems were discussed.

-778 Some of the ideas presented here are in agreement with many of the current proposals, e.g., the uniform treatment of (plural) NPs as involving "plural entities" (i.e., collections), collection-based semantic 779 780 composition (with projections), the disagreement with some of GQT's assumptions, and the importance of considering events.
-It turned out, however, that the generation view highlights or uncovers important 781 782 aspects of quantification (often) neglected in the interpretative view.
-Among these are: the role of events 783 and instance collections, when starting with a non-trivial scenario; the constructive aspects of quantification 784 related to its function as a summary description (projections and selections on the represented framed 785 scenario to build the collections of some event participant variable's instances); the possibility of a unified 786 view of quantification proper as measurement of collections; different levels of collections (instance 787 collection, collection, multicollection) and of quantification (cumulativity, local cumulativity, event-level);
+Some of the ideas presented here are in agreement with many of the current proposals, for example, the uniform treatment of (plural) NPs as involving "plural entities" (i.e., collections), collection-based semantic composition (with projections), the disagreement with some of GQT's assumptions, and the importance of considering events.
+It turned out, however, that the generation view highlights or uncovers important aspects of quantification (often) neglected in the interpretative view.
+Among these are the role of events and instance collections, when starting with a nontrivial scenario; the constructive aspects of quantification related to its function as a summary description (projections and selections on the represented framed scenario to build the collections of some event participant variable's instances); the possibility of a unified view of quantification proper as measurement of collections; different levels of collections (instance collection, collection, and multicollection) and of quantification (cumulativity, cumulativity, and event level); the default character of cumulativity; event-level aspects of distributivity; nondistributive, noncumulative event-level quantification; the role of multi-collections for the description of different-size collections; the role of linguistic markers signaling the corresponding level (on the whole, in each case), or the (homogeneous) size of instance collections (individually, together).
+Together with ideas developed independently (ontological aspects, parallelity of quantification and gradation), this scheme presents a unique new view on quantification, and a different stance on the interplay of collectivity, distributivity, cumulativity, and plurality in the semantics of quantification expressions.

-&lt;sup>20 This is lax for saying that the null hypothesis "no problems in interpretative-view quantification" was refuted.
+$^{20}\mathrm{This}$ is lax for saying that the null hypothesis "no problems in interpretative-view quantification" was refuted.